CosAnca/nucleum/README.md

   <use xlink:href="/assets/images/icons.svg#my-icon"></use>
 </svg>
 ```

+For advanced usage, see the example at the top of the `src/includes/_macros.njk` file.

 This particular setup allows styling 2 different colors from your CSS.
 You can have unlimited colors hard coded into your svg.